U.S. Alerts

 Tonight

-Rain, mainly before 3pm.
-High near 55.
-North wind around 5 mph.
+Showers and possibly a thunderstorm before 9pm, then showers likely.
+Patchy fog after 10pm.
+Low around 60.
+Southeast wind around 10 mph, with gusts as high as 20 mph.
 Chance of precipitation is 80%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+New precipitation amounts between a quarter and half of an inch possible.

 Sunday